alessandragni/TimeDepFrail/README.md

 ## To be aware of
-- The `AdPaikModel` model is optimized for fast computation.
-However, estimating the `Male` regression coefficient may take longer than the `Female` coefficient.
-Switching the reference category changes the coefficient estimate but not the log-likelihood.
+- The `AdPaikModel` model is optimized for fast computation although estimating certain coefficients (e.g., `Male` versus `Female`) may vary slightly in computational time.
+Note that changing the reference category (e.g., using `Male` as the baseline) alters the coefficient estimates but not the overall log-likelihood or model fit.
+Users should choose reference categories based on interpretability rather than performance.
 - The 'Centre-Specific Frailty Model with Power Parameter' (`PowParModel`) is slower than the `AdPaikModel`, but it produces coherent and expected results.
 - The 'Stochastic Time-Dependent' Centre-Specific Frailty Model' (`StocTimeDepModel`) is computationally heavy and may not converge easily.